papesce/sp-challenge/docs/DOCUMENTATION.md

 - State (handled by redux and stored in the redux folder)
 - Spotify API interaction (handled in the spotify-api folder)
 - Routing (handled in the router folder)
-- Presenational Componenents (components that render UI using *material-ui*)
+- Presenational Components (components that render UI using *material-ui*)
 - Composite Components (Components that render UI using other components)
 - Container Components.
 (Components that interact with redux and provide state and actions to the inner components)